The Brennisteinsalda Hike in Landmannalaugar – Iceland

 - Start of The Hike: the Landmannalaugar campground

-- Difficulty: Medium
+- Difficulty: Moderate

 - Tip: Instead of making a single trip and back, you could include the Blahnúkúr hike on your way back.
 Or on your way to Brennisrtenisalda :)

-The Brennisteinsalda Trail
+The Brennisteinsalda Hiking Trail & Map

 Distance | Elevation Gain | Hike Time |